 About this mod

 A comprehensive, modular gameplay overhaul for Skyrim.
-Addresses perks, races, combat, standing stones, enemy scaling, encounter zones, and survival.
+Addresses perks, spells, races, combat, standing stones, enemy scaling and encounter zones.

 Translations